-In order to help your daughter succeed academically, we’ve designed a small, supportive learning environment, that takes individual learning styles into account.
+In order to help your child succeed academically, we’ve designed a small, supportive learning environment, that takes individual learning styles into account.
 We focus heavily on building foundational academic skills such as effective note-taking, essay writing, MLA format, academic research, positive study habits and much more.

-Academic programming appropriate for middle school girls ages 10-14.
+Academic programming appropriate for students ages 10-14.

 Students take part in hands-on learning opportunities outside of the classroom.

 In the classroom, students collaborate with peers and learn to cooperate with others.

 In our experience, school refusal is often the result of a larger concern such as bullying, feeling overwhelmed or lost in school, or acting out in defiance.
 This is a common struggle that we have extensive experience handling.

 If your child is under-performing academically, there are many potential causes:

 No matter the challenge, Asheville Academy is here to help, and in most cases, has a proven track record of helping students with this challenge succeed in school.